Bardo National Museum (Tunis): "Roofs of Sousse Room"

+"Roofs of Virgil Room"

 Technologies

 Starting from June 17, 2014, the museum offers visitors a digital guide in English, French, and Arabic.
 Developed by Orange Tunisia using Near-field communication technology, it comes in the form of a free downloadable application for smartphones and visitors can also borrow a free smartphone at the museum entrance.
 It offers audio commentaries, photo slideshows, and a historical and geographical perspective of the displayed works.